Find Profitable Prediction Market Trades

 Finally, compare against live prices:

-and sort by annualized ROI.
+annualized ROI.

 Claude writes and runs a script that pulls live order book data and computes expected returns.